StackStorm/st2docs/docs/source/policies.rst

 The concurrency policy enforces the number of executions that can run simultaneously for a specified action.
 There are two forms of concurrency policy: ``action.concurrency`` and ``action.concurrency.attr``.

-The ``action.concurrency`` policy basically limites the concurrenct executions for the action.
+The ``action.concurrency`` policy limits the concurrent executions for the action.
 The following is an example of a policy file with concurrency defined for ``demo.my_action``.
 Please note that the resource_ref and policy_type are the fully qualified name for the action and policy type respectively.
-The ``threshold`` parameter defines how many concurrency instances allowed.
+The ``threshold`` parameter defines how many concurrent instances are allowed.
 In this example, no more than 10 instances of ``demo.my_action`` can be run simultaneously.
-Any execution requests passed threshold will be postponed.
+Any execution requests above this threshold will be postponed.

 .. sourcecode:: YAML